WackyWouter/Drink-Away/README.md

-A WIP drinking game app for android
+A WIP drinking game app for android in kotlin